In this tutorial we make a simple yet cool Raspberry Pi git server that is perfect for hosting your next code project.

 You will need the following equipment to get this private git server up and going.

-*Please note if you plan on using an external hard drive than it is likely you will need a powered USB hub.
+Note: If you plan on using an external hard drive than it is likely you will need a powered USB hub.
 This is because the Pi is unable to provide enough power via the USB port to keep an external drive powered.

 Installing the Raspberry Pi GIT server

 The process of installing the Raspberry pi GIT server is pretty straight forward.
 If you’re not familiar with git and its commands, then I highly recommended that you take the time to learn them.
-I will go into ta few basics further down the page and also point out a few good places to learn more about using Git.
+I will go into a few basics further down the page and also point out a few good places to learn more about using Git.